-Many people view electric skateboards as something that’s just for fun and play, but for a great deal of people they are also a convenient means of transportation.
+Many people view electric skateboards as something that’s just for fun and play, but for plenty of people, they are also a convenient means of transportation.
 Thousands of students and workers use them for their daily commutes.
-They aren’t as expensive as electric bikes, or scooters but at the same time they are fast, very portable and easy to handle.
-Plus you don’t arrive at you destination sweaty if its hot out, like you would on a regular bike.
+They aren’t as expensive as electric bikes, or scooters but at the same time, they are fast, very portable and easy to handle.
+Plus you don’t arrive at your destination sweaty if it’s hot out, like you would on a regular bike.
 For commutes, every bit of range helps.

 Important things to know about long distance electric skateboards

 Like with every other group of electric skateboards, whether it’s the ones that go fast, or can handle a lot of weight, there are a couple of things that you should know.

 If you are currently in the process of research, I warmly welcome to you to my list in which I will thoroughly analyze the 5 best electric skateboards with longest ranges.
 The price gaps between these 5 aren’t that huge, with the exception of Oasis Cruiser which is considered as a premium model… but more on that later on.
 For now, let’s just say that I did my best to keep this list as informative and easy to read as possible.
 With that in mind, let’s jump straight to the business and onto the first model on my list!